 M.A.P.
 Tutor (My Action Plan to Education)

 Assist children and/or youth with homework one evening per week (Operates Monday to Thursday only during the school year – September to June).
-There are very limited opportunities for volunteers to assist with this program.
-We are not accepting volunteer applications for Tutors at this time.
-Please consider volunteering in our Children or Youth Programs instead.
+Tutors are required to commit to 2 hours per week.
+Opportunities are available at the downtown facility and off-site at our After School Program sites.

 Assist with recreation activities in various program rooms and supervise groups of children.
 Be actively involved with programs and provide a safe environment for our clients to participate.
 This program operates Monday to Friday from 4:00 p.m. to 7:00 p.m. throughout the school year September to June.
 On PD Days and holiday breaks we offer a children's program in the afternoon instead of evening programs (not available during the summer).